-I welcome you to the Faculty of Arts!
+I welcome you to the Faculty of Arts and Humanities!
 We are a vibrant site of teaching, research and knowledge production driven by cardinal principles of diligence, hard work and steadfast commitment to all the students under our stewardship.
 Our internationally acclaimed lecturers are committed to inspiring students with a rewarding learning experience that fosters a broad understanding of different cultures, histories, languages and diverse ways of knowing.
 They encourage students to think critically, be adaptable professionals, and to understand options for fulfilling and impactful careers.

-The Faculty of Arts was established upon the inception of the University in 2000.
+The Faculty of Arts and Humanities was established upon the inception of the University in 2000.
 In 2016 the Faculty relocated from Gweru to the Zvishavane Campus in line with the University’s new trajectory of a multi-campus dispensation.
 From its unpretentious beginnings with a pioneer cohort of 150 students in March 2000, nearly two decades later, the Faculty now has 4 500 undergraduate and post-graduate students.

 The Faculty offers several 4-Year Honours Degrees.
 At post-graduate level, we offer Masters, MPhil and DPhil Degrees.
 The Faculty has 8 Teaching Units:

 - Department of Archaeology, Cultural Heritage and Museum Studies